 A quarter of all tropical forests – about 500 million hectares – has been lost since 1950.
 That's 20 times the size of the UK.
 This loss has been driven by unsustainable demand for commodities such as timber, wood pulp, palm oil, soy, beef, rubber, cocoa, metals and oil.
 The health of forests that are still standing is further degraded by burning, fragmentation, and loss of ecologically critical species of wildlife.

 We are fighting back!
-The Trillion Trees ReForest Fund is directly restoring forest at crucial sites, including three restoration projects in Africa in 2020.
+The Trillion Trees ReForest Fund is directly restoring forest at crucial sites.
 By donating to the ReForest Fund, you are supporting these projects.

 We welcome the support of companies and individuals.
 With your support:

 - £3 could plant or restore one tree (and ensure it is looked after and able to grow into the future).

 - £100 could help enable a farmer to create a small woodlot to supply needed firewood and reduce pressure on threatened forest.